 Creative Evolution, Part 4, which discusses the relevance to biology of the concept of fields in physics

 Daniel Dennett (a critique of one of his outrageous statements, thus a history of opponents of Darwinism)

 Daniel Dennett part 2 (further material relevant to the first post)

 The Seductive Lure of Darwinism (examples of scientists, philosophers, and comedians who have become, in my view mistakenly, infatuated with the Darwinian theory of evolution)

 A further post referring to scientists who have doubts about Darwinism, click here.
 This is therefore a follow-up to the earlier posts.

 Also in the EVOLUTION section, there is a story about the Natural History Museum, which outlines its transformation from a science museum into a Temple to Darwinism.

-At the moment there are two posts there, one which would come under the heading of philosophy:
+At the moment there are three posts there, one which would come under the heading of philosophy:

 The Ongoing Influence of Plato (some examples of Plato’s allegory of the cave down the ages)